Hunter Biden defends his business dealings, but admits 'poor judgment'

 "I gave a hook to some very unethical people to act in illegal ways to try to do some harm to my father.
 That's where I made the mistake," Biden added.
 "So I take full responsibility for that.
 Did I do anything improper?
 No, not in any way.
 Not in any way whatsoever."

-When asked if he would have gotten the board position on Burisma, a Ukrainian oil company, if his last name was not Biden, he conceded that "probably not."
+When asked if he would have been given the board position on Burisma, the Ukrainian energy company, if his last name was not Biden, he conceded, "probably not."

 "I don't know.
 I don't know.
 Probably not, in retrospect," he said.
 "But that's — you know — I don't think that there's a lot of things that would have happened in my life if my last name wasn't Biden."

+Hours after Biden's interview aired, Trump tweeted that he was "really bad," adding "Now Sleepy Joe has real problems!
+Reminds me of Crooked Hillary and her 33,000 deleted Emails, not recoverable!"

+"Hunter spoke out after an unprecedented smear campaign by the president of the United States, who is engulfed in a scandal of his own making after asking foreign nations to interfere in our election,” Kate Bedingfield, Biden’s deputy campaign manager said on Tuesday.
+“Hunter was forceful and spoke with conviction, calling out the illegal acts Donald Trump and Rudy Giuliani carried out to exploit him and his father,” Bedingfield added.

-The younger Biden served on the board of a Ukrainian oil company from 2014 to 2019.
-Trump has asserted without evidence that Joe Biden used the power of the vice presidency to advance his son’s business interests by pressuring the Ukrainian government to fire the country’s prosecutor who, Trump baselessly claims, was investigating the oil company.
+The younger Biden served on the board of Burisma from 2014 to 2019.
+Trump has asserted without evidence that Joe Biden used the power of the vice presidency to advance his son’s business interests by pressuring the Ukrainian government to fire the country’s prosecutor who, Trump claims, was investigating the company.

-Trump has also insisted without evidence that Joe Biden again helped his son’s business interests in China.
+Trump has also insisted that Joe Biden again helped his son’s business interests in China after reports that Hunter Biden accompanied his father on an official trip to Beijing in 2013.
 Hunter Biden announced earlier this month that he would step down from his board position on a Chinese private equity firm.

+"I've traveled everywhere with my dad," Hunter Biden said in the ABC News interview.
+"And I went [to China in 2013] because my daughter was on the trip too."

-In the wake of the Congress’ inquiry into Trump’s potential abuse of power, the White House released a near-transcript of Trump’s phone call with Zelensky.
+In the wake of Congress’ inquiry into Trump’s potential abuse of power, the White House released a near-transcript of Trump’s phone call with Zelenskiy.
 Hunter Biden described reading it, telling ABC News that “like every other American — I was shocked."

+On Sunday, Hunter Biden’s attorney said in a statement that if Joe Biden were to be elected president, Hunter would agree “not to serve on boards of, or work on behalf of, foreign owned companies.”
+And Monday, Joe Biden released an ethics plan that accused the president of leading the "most corrupt administration in modern history."

+Hunter Biden was hopeful Tuesday that the controversy over his business involvement will not hinder his father's presidential campaign, just hours before Joe Biden is set to take the stage for the fourth Democratic primary debate.